 And you know what?
 I think we achieved it.
 Now 8 years later, we are fortunate enough to have helped hundreds of people feel more confident and in control when they communicate.
 It’s not that they lose their accent, they don’t need to.
 It’s that they know exactly what to do to have a mastery over the language.
 It is no longer a hazardous path, but a helpful friend.

-If you are reading this and are a non-native speaker then please know that you don’t have to compromise your identity to have true ownership over the language, the aim is not to be accent free (or at least there is no need for that) the aim is to show through the way you speak that you know how to operate the language like a pro.
+If you are reading this and are a non-native speaker then please know that you don’t have to compromise your identity to have true ownership over the language, the aim is not to become accent free (or at least there is no need for that) the aim is to show through the way you speak that you know how to operate the language like a pro.
 And it is totally possible!

 And if you are a native speaker—then I hope this blog will give you an increased perspective, empathy and understanding for your non native friends.